cuhksam/emnlp2019.github.io/_pages/program/schedule.md

 This page shows a preliminary version of the EMNLP-IJCNLP 2019 schedule, with basic information on the dates of the talk and poster sessions.
 More details will be provided later.

-<b>Notice:<b> Demo presentations as well as workshops and tutorials haven't been integrated yet.
+<b>Notice:</b> Demo presentations as well as workshops and tutorials haven't been integrated yet.